All Episodes

 Why do you never want to say the word radical Islamic terrorism?

-The first gentleman, you know, on Joe Scarborough, wasn't asked outright about it, but declines to deny that it, you know, this charge that he actually slapped a girlfriend, you know, We know he did apparently impregnate the nanny.
+The first gentleman on Joe Scarborough wasn't asked outright about it, but declines to deny that it, you know, that's charged that he actually slapped a girlfriend.

-And you know, I don't want to get into the guy's personal life.
+And, you know, I don't want to get into the guy's personal life.

 However, I will say that if it was a Republican, it'd be very different.

-Talking about Raisin Brand with Howard Stern is not particularly helpful in my view.
+Talking about Raisinbrand with Howard Stern is not particularly helpful, in my view.

 It was interesting to watch Megan McCain.

-I've known Megan a long time.
+I've known Megan a long time, always got along with her.

-And anyway, she tells this whole story, and uh Megan McCain found the story dubious and publicly addressed it on X Friday night.
+And Megan McCain found the story dubious and publicly addressed it on X-Friday night.

 Ouch.

-But please don't make me start sharing what I remember him actually saying about Kamala Harris and consider this my final warning shot.
+But please don't make me start sharing what I remember him actually saying about Kamala Harris.

 I will start spilling tea.